GabrielaSales-23/Article_behav-S.max_V03/README.md

   script was used with behavioral data of the acoustic treatment experiment to find possible displacement behavioral through PERMANOVA, Friedman test and PCA analysis.

+- 03_Behav-Analysis_Acoustic-Exp_Permutation-test_2023-11-20: This
+  script was used to run the permutational ANOVA and evaluate possible treatment differences in the display of displacement and aggressive behaviors.